By the Numbers

 “The kind of capacity evident in NWP takes a long time to build and requires ongoing stewardship to maintain.
 But it is also an essential resource, especially in this era of rising aspirations for teaching and learning all across our nation’s schools.”

-Since 2015, Northern California Writing Project has provided College, Career, and Community Writers Program (C3WP) professional development to schools across their service area.…Read More
+Since 2015, the Northern California Writing Project has provided College, Career, and Community Writers Program (C3WP) professional development to schools across their service area.…Read More

-Like most successful poets, Denise Lajimodiere has always enjoyed and possessed an aptitude for writing.
+Like most successful poets, Denise Lajimodiere has always enjoyed an aptitude for writing.
 When she was young, her creative writing teacher at school on the Turtle Mountain Reservation in Belcourt, North Dakota pulled her aside and encouraged her to pursue the craft.…Read More

 Like anywhere in the United States today, the rural Texas town of Bastrop, located about 30 miles outside of Austin, is no stranger to the pervasive narrative of our nation’s “failing public schools.”…Read More